 Are you a native English speaker with an interest in teaching English in China?
 Continue reading for updated information on China’s best city and how you can teach English in Shanghai.
 Or, have a look at our guide: The Best Places to Teach English in China.

 Teach English in Shanghai

 One of the reasons many choose to teach English in Shanghai is the high wages.
 And as a skilled teacher, you can negotiate high salaries and fantastic benefits.
 These perks make living in Shanghai more affordable and accessible than other destinations in China.
 China has the highest demand for international teachers, so reputable institutions compete with each other by offering great perks.

 With your fantastic new job, you can take advantage of the low cost of living in the city, where food and accommodations are cheap and abundant.
-Living here you will quickly realize that the quality of life in Shanghai is one of the highest in China.
+Living here, you will quickly realize that the quality of life in Shanghai is one of the highest in China.
 This is similar to teaching English in Poland.
 You can also teach English to Chinese students online.

 A large ex-pat community and international culture make transitioning to teaching English in Shanghai very easy.
 And much like teaching English in Beijing, the city of Shanghai is safe and has a low crime rate.
 And if the fantastic pay wasn’t attractive enough, Chinese schools regularly offer competitive benefits in order to entice the best teachers, like airfare reimbursement and subsidized accommodations.